-There has been no statistically significant (95% confidence level) global warming for between 11 and 22 years, depending on which temperature anomaly product is being analyzed.
+There was no statistically significant (95% confidence level) global warming for between 11 and 22 years, depending on which temperature anomaly product is being analyzed, prior to the 2015/2016 super El Nino.

 For University of Alabama Huntsville 6.0: Since December 1992: This is 22 years and 10 months.